Skip to content

 Blueprint command reference

-When you run /build user-auth, the command orchestrates these steps automatically:
+When you run /build user-auth, the command orchestrates these parent phases automatically:

 What happens: